 Level 3 student worker positions require students to assume responsibility for projects and/or supervision of other students.
 Level 3 positions requires high skill level and ability to think and act independently.
 Examples of level 3 positions include Student A/V Technician, Business Office (Acct.)
 Intern, Head Computer Lab Assistant, and College Store Student Manager.

 Summer: Resident-$9; Commuter-$9.50

 Level 4 student workers engage in off-campus community service and tutoring throughout the academic year and/or scientific research during the summer.
-Examples of level 4 positions during the academic year include working at the YMCA and daycare assistant.
+An example of a level 4 position during the academic year could include working as a daycare classroom assistant.
 During the summer, student workers may hold positions as biology or chemistry lab assistants.

 Academic Year: Based on employer and grant funding

 - Students who are approved to live on campus during summer employment will pay a weekly room charge that will be automatically deducted from his/her pay.
 The student will receive 19 meals per week.
 The weekly meal value will be added to his/her taxable earnings as a “taxable fringe benefit” according to IRS guidelines.
 All taxes will be calculated on the total of the earned income plus meals value and deducted from the earned income.